Jeremy Clarkson explains why he’s cut TV ties with Richard Hammond and James May

-Jeremy Clarkson reveals why he’s ended TV partnership with Richard Hammond and James May
+Jeremy Clarkson explains why he’s ended TV partnership with Richard Hammond and James May

 Clarkson’s time working with former ‘Top Gear’ co-stars has ended after 22 years